In 2021, races at the local level include three Wichita City Council seats and four seats from the Wichita Public Schools Board of Education.

 City Council meetings are typically held at 9 a.m. on the first, second, and third Tuesday of each month.
 The fourth Tuesday is reserved for workshop sessions where council members have the opportunity to review and discuss one or two focused topics.
 Three seats are up for election in 2021.

 The Wichita Public Schools Board of Education consists of seven members: six members who must live within certain geographic boundaries and a seventh who can live anywhere in the school district.
 Members are elected to 4-year unpaid terms.
-Primary elections for district seats are limited to those geographic areas, but general elections are held district-wide.
+Primary elections for the six district seats are limited to those geographic areas, but all voters who live within the school district boundaries are eligible to vote for every seat during the General Election.
 The Board of Education is responsible for setting policies, approving financial agreements, and setting the annual budget for USD 259, Wichita Public Schools.

 Board of Education regular meetings are held once a month on Monday at 6 p.m. at the North High Lecture Hall.
 Four seats on the Wichita Public Schools Board of Education are up for election in 2021.